grame-cncm/guidolib/doc/server/source/options.rst

 		name of the cache directory

 		*default value*: A directory named ``cache`` in the directory of the current executable

+	- ``--nocache``
+		not use cache directory for writing or reading session.

 	- ``--svgfontfile``
 		name of the svg font file.